LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 Languages that have a philosophy of LBYL act to prevent an exception happening in the first place.
 This may be because there is no exception handling system like in C and Go, or performance cost when an exception occurs is a larger concern like in Java or C++.
 It typically handles expected common control flow rather than catching a commonly expected exception.
-Simple if statements are prefered for simple validation rather than exceptions.
+Simple if statements are preferred for simple validation rather than exceptions.
-More complicated validation could encapsualte the effort into a try if the validation is known to be robust.
+More complicated validation could encapsulate the effort into a try if the validation is known to be robust.
-It reserves exceptions for cases where it is truly exceptional that expected behavior falterd, or when an exception is outside the programmer's control.
+It reserves exceptions for cases where it is truly exceptional that expected behavior faltered, or when an exception is outside the programmer's control.

 Example of LBYL:
 ```